willia4/resume/james_williams_resume.md

 ## Relevant, Non-Work Interests
 ### Cocoa Development

 In 2005, James bought his first Macintosh.
-Since then, he has fallen in love with Objective-C and Cocoa, the main UI framework in both iOS and Mac OS X. He has taught himself these technologies, and he is proficient in:
+Since then, he has fallen in love with Objective-C and Cocoa, the main UI framework in both iOS and Mac OS X. He has taught himself these technologies, and he is a proficient hobbyist in:

 * Objective-C
 * Cocoa